jrladd/CIS241/slides/hypothesistesting.md

 ## What are the Null and Alternative Hypotheses?

-1. Is the median house price in Granville larger than the median price in Newark?
+1. Is the median house price in Pittsburgh larger than the median price in Washington?

 2. Is the mean number of mountain lions per 100 km^2 equal in North and South America?